Mason-mjones/ms274_fall2025/Model Project/readme.md

 ##  Overview

-How do current velocites differ between tributaries of the Monterey Bay submarine canyon head.
+How do current velocites differ between tributaries of the Monterey Bay submarine canyon head?

-This project investigates how a complex bathymetry due to a submarine canyon that incepts the coastal zone, alters the state of an ocean model — with a specific focus on how it affects **currents** within the model domain.
+This project investigates how a complex bathymetry due to a submarine canyon that intercepts the coastal zone, alters the state of an ocean model — with a specific focus on how it affects **currents** within the model domain.
 This model also controls for external forcing parameters such as wave regimes and tides so model output is solely based on wind regimes during the year 2000.

 The **study area** is the **head of the Monterey Bay Submarine Canyon**, a region known for complex bathymetric structure and dynamic current systems.